zhouwg/kantv/docs/how-to-build.md

 ### Overview

-the steps here has verified on Ubutun 20.04, Ubutun 24.04:
+the steps here has verified on Ubutun 20.04, Ubutun 24.04, Ubuntu 26.04:

 follow the steps below to generate the specified Android APK in a <b>fresh and clean</b> Ubuntu 24.04. the generated Android APK can be installed and run properly on Android phones equipped with Qualcomm Snapdragon 8Gen3 and 8Elite.